Man charged with rape in Forrest County

 FORREST COUNTY, Miss.
-(WDAM) – The Forrest County Sheriff’s Office has arrested and charged a Heidelberg man with rape in an ongoing investigation.
+(WHLT) – The Forrest County Sheriff’s Office has arrested and charged a Heidelberg man with rape in an ongoing investigation.
 Deputies arrested 32-year-old Creon Baker on Wednesday.

 According to the Forrest County Sheriff’s Office, investigators determined that victims had been assaulted, and Baker was identified as the suspect, leading to his arrest.